snehauppula/Finance-Tracker/README.md

-Of course, Sneha!
-Here's an **enhanced and polished** version of your README, making it more professional, clear, and appealing:

----

 # Personal Finance Tracker

 A **user-friendly Streamlit web application** designed to help you **analyze and visualize personal spending patterns** directly from CSV transaction data.